-a A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least 2 councillors to be given to the Proper Officer in accordance with standing order 9 below, or by a motion moved in pursuance of the recommendation of a committee or a sub-committee.
+A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least one third of all councillors to be given to the Proper Officer in accordance with standing order 9, or by a motion moved in pursuance of the recommendation of a committee or a sub-committee.

-When a motion moved pursuant to standing order 7(a) above has been disposed of, no similar motion may be moved within a further six months.
+B When a motion moved pursuant to standing order 7(a) above has been disposed of, no similar motion may be moved within a further six months.